When to Consider an Artificial Disc Replacement

 Is Disc Replacement Surgery Right for You?

-Disc replacement surgery is an effective treatment that can improve spinal discomfort and chronic pain.
+Artificial disc replacement surgery is an effective treatment method that can improve spinal discomfort and chronic pain.
 You may be a candidate for artificial disc replacement if you are living with a damaged or unhealthy disc resulting in pain or other uncomfortable side effects.
 A spinal specialist can help determine if you are a proper candidate for artificial joint replacement.
 Ideal back disc replacement candidates typically have these characteristics:

 - Chronic back pain originating from intervertebral discs